 - Students seeking Accessibility Services accommodations must have those approvals through their home institution and should confirm with the Academic Skills Center prior to scheduling proctored exams that the Center can indeed provide the accommodation

-For hardcopy mailed testing: Once the Center's availability is confirmed, students should contact their home institution requesting the test and materials be sent to the Dr. Angela Kearney via US mail or email.
-Students should contact Dr. Kearney to ensure the test and materials have arrived.
-If the materials have arrived, the student and Dr. Kearney will schedule a testing day/time.
+For hardcopy mailed testing: Once the Center's availability is confirmed, students should contact their home institution requesting the test and materials be sent to Dr. Cara McConnell via US mail or email.
+Students should contact Dr. McConnell to ensure the test and materials have arrived.
+If the materials have arrived, the student and Dr. McConnell will schedule a testing day/time.

 - Students are required to arrive on-time for their testing appointment.
 Students are not allowed to bring guests, including children, to the Academic Skills Center during testing.